maratai/craftery/audio_music/music.md

 # Csound
 - Richard Boulanger, ed. *The Csound Book: Perspecxtives in Software Synthesis, Sound Design, SIgnal Processing, and Programming*.
 2000.
 It's been a while since I played around with Csound; very exciting! **to-read**

+# Engraving and Score Preparation
+I use, variously: Dorico, LilyPond, Sibelius; I have in the past used Cakewalk and Finale.

+- [Score preparation and production notes](https://www.scoringnotes.com/tips/score-preparation-production-notes/) by David MacDonald.
+Thanks to Lassi Tani for pointing out this resource (generally, not to me personally!).

 # Ethnomusicology and related topics
 Take it as read that I'm aware of the issues regarding the term/framing of "ethnomusicology."